T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *form*: Target form, e.g. *form=person*
   * *page*: Target page with detail form.
 If none specified, use the current page.
-  * *title*: Title displayed over the table in the current form.
   * *extraDeleteForm*: Optional.
 The per row delete Button will reference the form specified here (for deleting) instead of the default (*form*).
   * *detail*: Mapping of values from a) the primary form, b) the current row, c) any constant or '{{...}}' - to the target form (defined via `form=...`).